mike4192/spotMicro/README.md

 CMakeFiles/Makefile2:2343: recipe for target 'ros-i2cpwmboard/CMakeFiles/i2cpwm_board.dir/all' failed
 ```

-Scp the file, run from your main computer
+Scp the file from your main computer to the pi
 ```
 scp libi2c-dev_3.1.1-1_all.deb ubuntu@10.42.0.1:~/
 ```

-Installing the file on the pi
+And install the library from the file on the pi
 ```
 sudo dpkg -i libi2c-dev_3.1.1-1_all.deb
 ```